-The Connecting Kentuckiana 2050 Metropolitan Transportation Plan was adopted by the KIPDA Transportation Policy Committee in May 2023.
+• The Connecting Kentuckiana 2050 Metropolitan Transportation Plan was adopted by the KIPDA Transportation Policy Committee in May 2023.
 The next update of the MTP is expected to be adopted in late FY 2027.
-Early development efforts of the next MTP will occur in FY 2025.
+Early development efforts of the next MTP began in FY 2025 and the developments of the next MTP will begin in earnest in FY 2026.